boborodono/San_Antonio_Machine_Learning_SAML/README.md

 | Histogram  | Stacked Bar |
 | :----: | :----: |
 | <img src="https://user-images.githubusercontent.com/46633669/161337039-6099826a-117c-4002-b269-66afbbe97e05.png" width="300" height="300"> | <img src="https://user-images.githubusercontent.com/46633669/161337083-7a922d01-9188-49f0-a8a2-3bf755ee6e74.png" width="300" height="300"> |
-- There are more possible stroke cases from 0 - 60 years old.
+- There are more possible stroke cases from 0 - 60 years old
   - However, positive stroke cases become more common with age
 - This shows that a higher proportion of positive stroke cases occur as age increases